Skip to main content

 Patches

-You can modify the sync behaviour with patches that target specific paths.
-Currently there is 2 different kinds of patches supported.
+You can modify the sync behavior with patches that target specific paths.
+Currently there are 2 different kinds of patches supported.

 Wildcard patches